kyleshevlin/intro-to-state-machines-and-xstate-workshop/src/section-1/README.md

 # Workshop - Section 1
 ## A Journey of Discovery

+---

+First exercise, right away.
+You've got 2 minutes to write the best `lightBulb` function you can.
+Return an object that has a `lit` property that can be `console.log`ged out.
+You can use the `index.js` file in this directory and run `node index.js` from this directory to see your logs.

+---

 What if we didn't have "state", and things were just always what they were?
 That would be a bit of a strange world.
 Thinking about that too much might hurt your brain.
 But, let's consider an absurd example anyways, a light bulb.

 If we had a lamp in this stateless world, in order for the lamp to be on, we would give it a light bulb that was always lit, and when we needed it off, we would give it a lightbulb that was always unlit (or no bulb at all, but roll with me here).

 We can represent these stateless bulbs as functions that always return the same value.

-You can see what those look like in `stateless-light-bulb.js`.
+_You can see a solution to this in `01-stateless-light-bulb/solution.js`_

 ---

 Our stateless bulbs are a bit absurd, but they help us understand something about state, it's most useful when we can change it.

-"State" is the representation of a system at a particular point in time, in the case of the light bulb, our states are a "lit" state and an "unlit" state.
+"State" is the representation of a system at a particular point in time, in the case of the light bulb, our states are a "lit" and "unlit".

-Let's write a function that returns us a working light bulb.
-You can see what that looks like in `working-light-bulb.js`.
+Let's write a function that returns us a working, stateful light bulb.

+_You can see a solution to this in `02-working-light-bulb/solution.js`_

 ---

-We made a working light bulb, but it's actually an inaccurate one.
+A working light bulb is a great light bulb, _but_ it's not actually an accurate one.
 Light bulbs, at least up until recently, were pretty easy to break.
 Thus, we need a bulb that can be broken.

 Let's try and write a function that represents this.

-You can see that in `more-accurate-bulb.js`.
+_You can see a solution to this in `03-more-accurate-bulb/solution.js`_

 ---

 Now, we've run into a problem, an impossible state has occured with our light bulb where it is both lit and broken.
-I want you to take a few minutes and try and solve our `moreAccurateBulb` function to keep us from getting into impossible states.

----
+Second exercise, what can we do to fix our more accurate light bulb?

-Let's work through some adjustments to `moreAccurateBulb` until we have a slightly better bulb
+Let's work through some adjustments to `moreAccurateBulb` until we have a slightly better bulb.

+_You can see a solution to this in `04-fixing-more-accurate-bulb/solution.js`_

 ---